 We may need or desire to obtain additional capital to finance our operations through debt, equity, or alternative financing arrangements.
 We may also seek capital through collaborations or partnerships with other companies.
 The issuance of debt could require us to grant additional liens on certain of our assets that may limit our flexibility.
 If we raise additional capital by issuing equity securities, the terms and prices for these financings may be much more favorable to the new investors than the terms obtained by our existing stockholders.
 These financings also may significantly dilute the ownership of our existing stockholders.
-In addition, the disruption in the capital markets caused by the COVID-19 pandemic could make any financing more challenging, and there can be no assurance that we will be able to obtain such financing on commercially reasonable terms or at all.
+In addition, there can be no assurance that we will be able to obtain such financing on commercially reasonable terms or at all.
 If we are unable to obtain additional financing, we may be required to reduce the scope of our future activities which could harm our business, financial condition, and operating results.
 There can be no assurance that any additional financing required in the future will be available on acceptable terms, if at all.